ArnoldChiou/simcompany_AutoTrader/README.md

 - **Thresholds**: Adjust `BUY_THRESHOLD_PERCENTAGE` in `config.py` to change the price threshold for purchases.

 ### Logs
-- Successful trades are logged in `successful_trade.txt` with details like product name, price, and quantity.
+- Successful trades are logged in `record/successful_trade.txt` with details like product name, price, and quantity.

 ## Troubleshooting
 - Ensure the `.env` file is correctly configured with a valid `SESSIONID`.